MiguelMontesLorenzo/PyTorch-FoldND-UnfoldND-ConvND/README.md

 folded_output = fold(output)
 ```

-### Considerations

-- **Compatibility**: Ensure that the input tensor dimensions align with the expected format based on the `kernel_position` parameter.
-- **Performance**: Utilizing `input_size` and `output_size` during initialization can lead to performance optimizations by reducing redundant calculations during the forward pass.
-- **Error Prevention**: Always validate input sizes and parameters to prevent runtime errors and ensure the integrity of convolution operations.

 ## Installation

 To get started with the ConvND repository, follow these steps to set up your development environment: